 The price of a pitched roof is always more expensive than some other roof designs.
 Most roofs will also need regular maintenance.
 This is especially true if you live in areas with extreme weather conditions.

-Common Types Of Roof Pitch Designs
+Common Roof Pitch Designs

 The Double-Pitched roof is the most common design for roofs that have a pitch.
 This design can be symmetrical or asymmetrical.
 The first type usually contains two surfaces that meet at the ridge ad form a perfect triangle.
 An asymmetrical double pitch is where the ridge does not meet at the centre point.
 This means that the surfaces are not equal in length.